Probate Q&A Series

 • Present evidence at the probate hearing.

 Probating a lost or missing will involves more steps than admitting an original.
-The key is gathering reliable proof of execution and non-revocation.
-A well-prepared petition and strong witness evidence give you the best chance of having a copy admitted.
+The key is gathering reliable proof of execution, contents, and nonrevocation.
+A well-prepared filing and strong witness evidence improve the chance of having a copy admitted.

 Need Help Admitting a Lost Will?